Notes from Dr. Irvin

+This note is a repeat for our parents of grade 10-12 students, but the message is important for the time of year.
 We are several weeks into the new school year, and this is a time when challenges begin to present themselves to our children.
 Initial competitions and tests have taken place, and with it an internal sorting begins as we weigh experiences with outcomes.
 The relentlessness nature of parenting today immerses us in the trappings of high school credential acquisition and the college search process in a manner that can feel overwhelming.
 It can feel vast when we as parents feel the need to support our teen to fully access all the resources that are available.
 In these pursuits, we too often chase short-term wins that unfortunately undercut our child’s emotional development and ability to navigate the world around them.

 My own over-parenting has been on my mind lately as our children have recent milestones of entering new school settings of college for one and high school for another--both with seeming greater independence and subsequent distance.
 In spite of their newly earned settings, they still lapse on functional responsibilities.
 One recent episode occurred when my son neglected to pack something for college that he needed and asked that we bring it up to him.
 This has now happened on three consecutive weekends!
 On each incident, we were travelling to campus anyway to see him play; however, like other parents we have the propensity to drop everything and address the issue.

 Sometime ago, I listened to a podcast interview of Julie Lyncott-Haims, who has written and spoken around the concern of over-parenting.
 Her counsel would be to encourage the child to seek out their own resources initially to deepen the child’s toolkit to foster them doing what they can do and can almost do for themselves.